 04. Use portfolio sites

-Dribbble, Cargo Collective, DeviantArt and Behance are all great tools in which to get your work out there, but just putting it on these sites is no guarantee anyone will look at it.
+Behance, DeviantArt, Dribbble and Cargo are all great tools for getting your work out there.
+But just uploading some pics to these sites is no guarantee anyone will look at them.
 So make sure you also match your uploads with supporting posts on your personal blog and/or online design portfolio.